vlang/v/doc/docs.md

 ### Map update syntax

-As with stucts, V lets you initialise a map with an update applied on top of another map:
+As with structs, V lets you initialise a map with an update applied on top of another map:

 ```v